vms14/oh/doc.md

 return () => { for (let fun of code) { fun() } }
 ```

+The env_block() function does the same but env is the argument it receives instead of creating a new one.

-Almost any definition does the same since they call the block() function.
+Almost any definition does the same since they call the block() or env_block() function.

-So when the block word calls the block() function, it starts reading until delimiter (which has a default value of "end") and receives a function representing the compiled code:
+So when the block word calls the env_block() function, it starts reading until delimiter (which has a default value of "end") and receives a function representing the compiled code:

 ```oh
 block